thomaskbrown18/mod_3_ml_proj/README.md

+# Reuniting Pets and Owners Using Machine Learning:

-# Module 3 - Machine Learning Project:
+## Module 3 Project:

 The purpose of this project is to examine data from one of Austin's largest animal shelters and build a machine learning model to predict outcomes of animals as they come in and are processed in the system.
 An efficient and intelligent model can help "manage the inventory" of the shelter and get animals adopted more quickly or returned to their owners more quickly when applicable.  <br><br>
-The outcomes are listed below:
+The different outcomes from this shelter are listed below:
 - Transfer
 - Adoption
 - Euthanasia